souenzzo/graal/docs/reference-manual/native-image/InspectTool.md

 The tool can extract the SBOM from both executables and shared libraries.
 To scan for any vulnerable libraries, submit the SBOM to a vulnerability scanner.
-For example, the popular Anchore software supply chain management platform makes the `grype` scanner freely available.
+For example, the popular [Anchore software supply chain management platform](https://anchore.com/) makes the `grype` scanner freely available.
-You can check whether the libraries given in you SBOMs have known vulnerabilities documented in Anchore's database.
+You can check whether the libraries given in your SBOMs have known vulnerabilities documented in Anchore's database.
 For this purpose, the output of the tool can be fed directly to the `grype` scanner to check for vulnerable libraries, using the command `$GRAALVM_HOME/bin/native-image-inspect --sbom <path_to_binary> | grype` which produces the following output:
 ```shell
 NAME                 INSTALLED      VULNERABILITY   SEVERITY